Ask EMILIA whether this exact action may proceed — before it runs.

 No proxy to deploy.
 No data path to reroute.
-You call the gate at the decision point; EMILIA answers allow, require signoff, or deny — decided by a policy engine with 26 machine-checked safety theorems behind it.
+You call the gate at the decision point; EMILIA answers allow, require signoff, or deny — decided by a policy engine with 26 machine-checked theorems behind it.

 # Ask EMILIA whether this exact action may proceed — before it runs.